Who are the Millennials?

 3. Millennials look for structure and leadership from older colleagues.

-In turn, they expect others to listen and respect what they think.
+Millennials look to older colleagues for guidance.
+In turn, they expect others to listen to and respect what they think.
 They are challenge-seekers.
 They also think about what they need to do for career growth.

 Millennials and Baby Boomers

 Professionals who are considered baby boomers comprise about 40% of the workforce in the US.
-Nowadays, most, if not all, recruiters look for millennials, but baby boomers have solid knowledge about how the industry works.
+Nowadays, most, if not all, recruiters actively look for millennials, but baby boomers have solid knowledge about how most industries work.
 They already have what their younger counterparts need to flourish in their chosen careers.